Chittagong Veterinary and Animal Sciences University: Student Halls

-Cox's Bazar outreach campus
+Cox's Bazar Outreached Campus

 The campus is actually a research-based campus of the university which is mainly focused on sea-related projects.
 Construction of hatchery and filtration unit is going on the campus.
-This campus is the first outreach campus for an autonomous public university.
 Fisheries department of CVASU also began crab farming in the campus.

 Hathazari research and farm based campus

 It is a research and farm-based campus of the university which is located at Hathazari Upazila in Chittagong.
 Two new institutes, two new faculty will be opened at the campus.
 180 crore bdt (taka) will be spent to construct the campus.

-Teaching & Training Pet Hospital and Research Center
+Currently, there are two residential halls for students: Dr. Nazir Ahmed Hall for male students and Begum Rokeya Hall for female students.
+In 2024, CVASU established a new Teaching Veterinary Hospital on the Hathazari campus, following the SA Kaderi and Purbachal hospitals, with a focus on livestock treatment.

-It is the country's first-ever pet hospital.
-Here, Teaching and Training Pet Hospital and Research Center provides hands-on training to interns and postgraduate veterinary doctors.
+Teaching and Training Pet Hospital and Research Center